Join Us & Get Wine 101 Course 75% Off

 Viñedo Singular reminds us of lieu-dits (named vineyard sites) of Burgundy.
 For this classification, the producer must appeal to the Consejo Regulador to recognize a vineyard and allow it to be listed on the label.

-On one hand, Viñedo Singular is really cool because we’ll finally get to learn the names of places where special vines are grown.
-With Viñedo Singular, wineries are encouraged to make single-vineyard wines (something that’s still quite rare in Rioja).
+On one hand, Viñedo Singular is really cool because we learn the names of places where special vines are grown.
+With Viñedo Singular, wineries are encouraged to make single-vineyard wines (something that’s still relatively rare in Rioja).

 On the other hand, if you know Burgundy, you know there are well over one thousand lieu-dits.
-Thousands of Viñedo Singular will make this region more complex and difficult to understand.
+Thousands of Viñedo Singular will make this region more complex and challenging to understand.

-Regardless, Rioja’s move towards site-specificity has inspired positive change to a slow-moving industry.
+Rioja’s move towards site-specificity has inspired positive change in a slow-moving industry.

 Sources